CarolinaAbreu19/CarolinaAbreu19/README.md

 - 💻 I'm a Junior Full Stack Web Developer.
 I have more experience with frontend
 - ✔️ The technologies I'm most skilled at are HTML, CSS and Javascript
-- 🔭 I'm evolving my knowledge in PostgreSQL, React.js and Node.js.
+- 🔭 I'm evolving my knowledge in PostgreSQL, ReactJS and Node.js.
 I also started studying Docker and my plans include to learn even more about Magento.
 - 📱 I know the basics of Flutter and React Native frameworks.
 I'm looking to improve my learning!
 - 📊 I'm working on a schoolarship of Software Engineering at Polo de Inovação Fortaleza and I'm participating in the training stage of Pitang's Trainee program 2022
 - 🎓 I'm currently concentrating on my graduation!
 In the first semester of 2022 I will be graduated in Computer Science from the Federal Institute of Education, Science and Technology of Ceará (IFCE)